5th Floor, Rajapushpa Summit

 The compound chocolate market has seen a growth in the consumer preference towards products with various better-for-you claims.
 Major players in the market are launching healthy variants to remain competitive in the market.
 For instance, major player Mondelez is offering their Cadbury Dairy Milk with 30% less sugar.
-In addition to the major player increasing their investments in developing products with various health claims, the inclination of the people toward healthier and artisanal range of chocolates have led to the entry of many small-scale compound chocolate makers in the United Kingdom to cater to the needs of artisanal bakers and confectioners.
+In addition to the major player increasing their investments in developing products with various health claims, the inclination of the people toward healthier and artisanal range of chocolates has led to the entry of many small-scale compound chocolate makers in the United Kingdom, to cater to the needs of artisanal bakers and confectioners.
 Small-scale compound chocolate makers are forging their way and claiming their stakes to serve world-renowned chocolate makers.
-For instance, NATRA offers organic and no-added-sugar variants of white, dark, and milk compound chocolate apart from fillings and cocoa powder in the United Kingdom.
-Meticulous efforts are put on by the players to get the most out of cacao beans as better quality ingredients have an extraordinary complexity and wide palette of flavors.
-Most of the bars are also vegan, as producers are favoring cocoa butter and vegetable oils rather than milk.
+For instance, NATRA offers organic and no-added-sugar variants of white, dark, and milk compound chocolate, apart from fillings and cocoa powder in the United Kingdom.
+Meticulous efforts are put on by the players to get the most out of cacao beans, as better-quality ingredients have an extraordinary complexity and wide palette of flavors.
+Most of the bars are also vegan, as producers are favoring cocoa butter and vegetable oils, rather than milk.
 Many of the bars are also free from gluten, soy, and nuts.
-One of the prominent chocolate brands, Cadbury, came up with the major product differentiation as the company uses vegetable oils, such as palm and shea, thereby, increasing the popularity and usage of compound chocolates in the market, thus contributing to market growth.
+One of the prominent chocolate brands, Cadbury, came up with the major product differentiation, as the company uses vegetable oils, such as palm and shea, thereby, increasing the popularity and usage of compound chocolates in the market, thus contributing to market growth.

 To understand key trends, Download Sample Report

 To understand geography trends, Download Sample Report.

 The global compound chocolate market is a fragmented market with the presence of various players.
-Manufacturers are coming up with several innovations in health aspects with better Cocoa Butter Substitutes (CBS) and Cocoa Butter Equivalent (CBE).
-As the manufacturing methods and flavors of compound chocolates improve, the cost differential in comparison to chocolate will make chocolate compounds a more desirable choice.
+Manufacturers are coming up with several innovations in health aspects, with better cocoa butter substitutes (CBS) and cocoa butter equivalent (CBE).
+As the manufacturing methods and flavors of compound chocolates improve, the cost differential in comparison to chocolate is likely to make chocolate compounds a more desirable choice.
 These companies have set their focus upon R&D, with an aim to retain their position within the market or gain an advantage over their competitors.
-Major players of the compound chocolate market are Cargill, ADM, Barry Callebaut and Clasen Quality Chocolate.
+Major players of the compound chocolate market are Cargill Incorporated, AAK, Barry Callebaut, and Clasen Quality Chocolate Inc.